When we first told our friends and family we were moving to Mazatlán for the winter, some of them thought we were crazy.

 2. Be aware of your surroundings and avoid arguments

-Arguments and confrontations between cartel members in Mazatlán have occurred.
+Arguments and confrontations in Mazatlán have occurred.
 Do not stop to watch arguments or fights.
-These fights can escalate quickly into shootings and violence.
+These fights could escalate into violence.
 Be aware of your surroundings and avoid confrontations at all times.
-This especially goes for men that may have had one too many cocktails while partying.
-A little reminder you're not as tough as the cartel.
+Always be polite and respectful to everyone you meet in Mazatlán.

 3. Don't do drugs, buy drugs or sell drugs

 This one should go without saying but Mazatlán is not the place you want to start experimenting with drugs.
-Being involved in the drug trade in any capacity will increase the risk of violent crime against you.
-Avoid areas where drugs are highly used and sold.
+Being involved in the drug trade in any capacity will increase the risk of violent crime.

 4. Don't make yourself a target

 The worse thing you can do while traveling is to make yourself a target.
 Wearing high end jewelry, flashing large amounts of cash or being drunk in public gets the attention of all the wrong people in Mazatlán.
 Robberies and kidnapping can occur.
 Do your best to blend in and not show signs of wealth.